edaehn/bitsgalore.github.io/_drafts/2021-02-09-four-android-emulators-two-apps.md

 ### Android Emulator for long-term access

 By contrast, Android Emulator (from Android Studio) could be a very interesting solution for emulating Android apps.
 It is the only emulator that was able to run both test apps (although with some issues in case of the ARize app).
 It also has an overall look and feel that is more faithful to a physical Android device.
-Right now I'm unable to judge whether it would be truly suitable as a solution for long-term access.
+It's worth pointing out here that under the hood, Android Emulator uses (a modified version of) QEMU[^12].
+Right now I'm unable to judge whether Android Emulator would be truly suitable as a solution for long-term access.
 Some concerns:

-- Google has developed the Android Emulator for the sole purpose of allowing Android developers to test their apps on a wide variety of (virtual) devices.
+- Google has developed it for the sole purpose of allowing Android developers to test their apps on a variety of (virtual) devices.
 It's unlikely that Google will keep developing or maintaining it beyond Android's lifetime.
 For long-term access, this implies that some organization should take over the maintenance of (a fork of) the software from that point onwards (assuming this is allowed under its licensing conditions, but see below).

 - The [Terms and conditions](https://developer.android.com/studio/terms.html) of the Android Software Development Kit (of which Android Emulator is a part) state that:

   > 3.1 Subject to the terms of the License Agreement, Google grants you a limited, worldwide, royalty-free, non-assignable, non-exclusive, and non-sublicensable license to use the SDK solely to develop applications for compatible implementations of Android.

-  and also:
+  and:

   > 3.2 You may not use this SDK to develop applications for other platforms (including non-compatible implementations of Android) or to develop another SDK.
 You are of course free to develop applications for other platforms, including non-compatible implementations of Android, provided that this SDK is not used for that purpose.

-  At first glance this does not look compatible with (operational) use as a long-term access solution to me, but I'm interested in the opinion of any legal experts on this.
-Also, Android Studio's licensing information mentions that it includes "includes proprietary code subject to \[a\] separate license".
-It's not clear to me if this applies to the Emulator component.
-The emulator's subdirectory contains an additional over 3000-line file with licensing information that applies specifically to the rmulator component.
+   Also, Android Studio's licensing information mentions that it includes "proprietary code subject to \[a\] separate license".
+It's not clear to me if this affects the Emulator component.
+The emulator's subdirectory contains an additional +3000-line file with licensing information that applies specifically to the emulator component.
 I haven't gone through it in detail (and am not planning to do so), but the licensing situation does look somewhat complex.

-It's also worth pointing out here that under the hood, Android Emulator uses (a modified version of) QEMU[^12].
+I can't really assess to what extent this may impact the (future) use of Android Emulator as a long-term access solution, but I'd be interested in the opinion of any legal experts who may be reading this.

 ### External dependencies

-It's important to stress that the ability to run an app in an emulated environment is only one part of the preservation puzzle, which by itself doesn't guarantee its accessibility over time.
+On a final note, it's important to stress that the ability to run an app in an emulated environment is only one part of the preservation puzzle, and by itself it doesn't guarantee its accessibility over time.
 As Pennock, May & Day write:

 > If the app is to be acquired in the most robust and complete form possible then we must find some way to deal with apps which have an inherent reliance on content hosted externally to the app.
 These are likely to lose their integrity over time, particularly as linkage to archived web content does not yet (if at all) appear to have become standard practice in apps.

 This also applies to both the ARize and Immer apps, both of which rely on externally hosted content.
-To illustrate this, after disabling the internet connection on my PC,  the ARize app shows this on start-up:
+To illustrate this, after disabling the internet connection on my PC,  the ARize app showed this on start-up:

 <figure class="image">
   <img src="{{ BASE_PATH }}/images/2021/02/arize_noconnection.png" alt="Startup screen of ARize app after disabling internet connection.">
   <figcaption>Startup screen of ARize app after disabling internet connection.</figcaption>
 </figure>

-Immer simply starts up with a blank screen.
-So, without (access to) the externally hosted resources, both apps are essentially useless, which is a pretty sobering note for this post to end on.
+Immer simply started up with a blank screen.
+So, without (access to) the externally hosted resources, both apps are essentially useless.

 ## Further resources